Gradius (video game): MSX

 The MSX version of Gradius was released on July 25, 1986, in Japan, a few months after the Famicom version.
 It was also released in Europe under the Nemesis title.
 This version changed similar to the Famicom version but adds its slew of exclusive content to make up for the downgrade.
 A new stage, the bone planet was added between the Inverted Volcano stage and the Antennoid stage, featuring exclusive enemy types.
 There also four hidden warp zones and the ability to play as the titular ship from TwinBee if the MSX version of that game is played alongside Nemesis.

 PC Engine

-The PC Engine version of Gradius was released on November 15, 1991, exclusively in Japan.
+The PC Engine version of Gradius was released in Japan on November 15, 1991.
 Released on a 2-Megabit HuCard, it had relatively few omissions compared to the NES and MSX versions and added a Desert Planet stage similar to the Bone Planet stage from the MSX version.
-Because of the lower resolution of the PC Engine compared to the original arcade hardware, the PC Engine features some slight vertical-scrolling.
+Because of the lower resolution of the PC Engine compared to the original arcade hardware, the PC Engine features some slight vertical scrolling.